filodb/FiloDB/doc/sorted_chunk_merge.md

 From time to time, all the chunks within a segment should be compacted.
 After compaction, there should only be one chunk per column, with all data stored in sorted order.
 In this case the `ChunkRowMap` isn't necessary anymore, leading to optimal read speeds.

-The primary key does not need to be stored with the `ChunkRowMap`, if the primary key is just one of the columns, since the `ChunkRowMap` can be used to read out the primary key chunks in sorted order.
+The sort key does not need to be stored with the `ChunkRowMap`, if the sort key is just one of the columns, since the `ChunkRowMap` can be used to read out the sort key chunks in sorted order.
 What is needed is just a compacted representation of the UUID and row numbers for each PK.